OpenSpace/OpenSpace-Docs/content/solar-system/sun/sun/index.md

 :::

 The Solar Surface is a representation of the Sun's photosphere.
 The photosphere is the layer of the sun directly below its transparent atmosphere.
-Although the Sun is a ball of gas and hot plasma, it acts as a surface.
+Although the Sun is a ball of gas and hot plasma, it appears to have a surface.
+In reality, this is the last layer of opaqueness, called the photosphere, that sits below a transparent atmosphere of sorts.

+This rendition is properly sized for the radius of the Sun, which is 695,700 kilometers (432,288 miles).
+About 218 Earths would fit across the diameter of the Sun.